ggazzi/hugo-theme-notestack/README.md

 A Hugo theme for densely interconected notes.

-Heavily inspired by the [cortex theme](https://github.com/jethrokuan/cortex).
+Heavily inspired by the [cortex theme](https://github.com/jethrokuan/cortex) and the online version of the book [Crafting Interpreters](https://craftinginterpreters.com).

 ## Features